 Refer to the pages mentioned in this table, as they contain important information.

-This table shows whether or not a given type of remuneration is subject to source deductions of income tax, contributions and premiums.
-For information on any special cases, exclusions, exemptions, or other considerations that may apply, refer to the pages in the Calculating Source Deductions and Your Employer Contributions section that cover source deductions of income tax or the contribution or premium in question.
+For information on any special cases that apply to source deductions and employer contributions (such as excepted employment, persons not subject, or exempt employers), refer to the pages in the Calculating Source Deductions and Employer Contributions section that cover source deductions of income tax or the contribution or premium in question.

 |Type of remuneration||Income Tax||QPP||QPIP||Health Services Fund||Labour standards||WSDRF|